 Have you ever plugged in your favorite tool or appliance, only to have it respond in no way at all?
 Of course you have!
 We’ve all experienced this issue once or twice in our lives.
 But what if it’s not the appliance, but the outlet itself?
 How do you know?
 How do you find out?
-The specialists here at Jack Lehr Heating Cooling and Electric are here today to clue you in on common outlet issues, and how to figure them out!
+The specialists here at Jack Lehr Heating, Cooling & Electric are here today to clue you in on common outlet issues, and how to figure them out!

 How Do I Know If My Outlet Is Broken?

 For starters, the word ‘broken’ is a bit of a loaded one.
 An outlet can have any number of issues, some simple and some pretty extensive.
 But don’t worry, there are surefire ways to know which is which!
 First off, find out if it’s the outlet itself, or just your appliance: